bunyk/blog/content/posts/testcontainers_go.md

 var logConsumer TestLogConsumer

-// We hardcode credentials here, since it's for one-time DB
+// We hard-code credentials here, since it's for one-time DB
 // so they are not very important const (
 	db       = "test_db"